 There are 512 bytes of on-chip RAM mapped into the external data memory space.
 All of these address locations may be accessed using the external move instruction (MOVX) and the data pointer (DPTR), or using MOVX indirect addressing mode.
-If the MOVX instruction is used with an 8-bit address operand (such as @R1), then the high byte of the 16-bit address is provided by the External Memory Interface Control Register (EMI0CN as shown in SFR Definition 13.1).
-Note: the MOVX instruction is also used for writes to the Flash memory.
-See Section "16.
-Flash Memory" on page 91 for details.
-The MOVX instruction accesses XRAM by default.
+If the MOVX instruction is used with an 8-bit address operand (such as @R1), then the high byte of the 16-bit address is provided by the External Memory Interface Control Register (EMIOCN as shown in SFR Definition 13.1).